A Dozen Vegetables You Can Grow in Pots

 Onions are a great addition to the garden, growing equally well in the ground or in containers.
 The key factor is water for these easy vegetables to grow in pots.
 They need a loose, well-drained soil so the bulbs don’t rot.
 But with short roots, a consistent source of moisture is important for plump bulbs to develop.
 Grow your choice of white, yellow or red onions.
-These are easy vegetables every Midwestern gardener should grow, some are even easy vegetables to grow in pots.

 Leaf lettuce is nutritious and delicious.
 Unfortunately, it can also be expensive, which is why more and more gardeners are growing it themselves as they make easy vegetables to grow in pots.
 This cool-season stalwart is easy to raise in place from seed.
 And it’s so productive you can harvest the veggies continually for weeks on end.
 Many different varieties are available, some with colorful and frilly leaves that give it cache as an ornamental.
 A large container is best so there’s room for multiple plants.

 This nutritious superstar has quickly jumped from the garnish tray to the dinner table.
 Although some varieties of kale can get awfully big, there are smaller varieties like ripbor kale and curly kale that grow just 1 to 2 feet tall and are better suited to containers.
 Kale prefers the cool temperatures of spring and fall but can be coaxed to continue bearing in summer in northern gardens if given some shade in the afternoon.
 When harvesting these veggies, snip the outside leaves so the interior of the plant can keep developing new leaves.
-Do you know the best place to store your vegetables?

 While it’s true tomato plants can get quite large and unwieldy, plant breeders have come up with smaller varieties of these veggies to grow in containers.
 These are usually determinate types, meaning they grow to a certain size and stop.
 No need for heavy metal cages.
 The only real drawback is that they mature a crop all at once.